weishi10141993/MuJetAnalysis_LimitSetting/README.md

    -> Then you run: python MergeLimit.py (where inside you specified the txt files locations and names) -> It will print out the lines to place in "scripts/CmsLimitVsM.py"

-7. Edit "scripts/CmsLimitVsM.py" and copy the lines you just produced after "Limits_HybridNew = ["
+7. Edit "scripts/UserInput.py" and copy the lines you just produced for each quantile for that year.
-   -> If you change method from HybridNew, you can copy the line into another list and specify the correct method in CmsLimitVsM.py.
+   N.B.: If you change method from HybridNew, you can copy the line into another list and specify the correct method in CmsLimitVsM.py.

-8. Make final limit plots.
-You can specify which functions from Plots.py to use.
+8. After all limits from all quantiles are filled in UserInput.py, now we make final limit plots.
+Edit year (default as 2018) in UserConfig.py.
+You can specify which plots to draw from Plots.py.
    ```
    python Plots_RunMe.py
    ```